MORE ABOUT MIKE… His Resume & FAQ’s

 But First: A Little History

 Little Mikey could draw, paint and sculpt but he wasn’t a prodigy.
-No, little Mikey’s love of art started first with a love of toys, well fed from a steady diet of Saturday morning cartoons and high fructose pop culture.
-Mike got into art school after coming of an age in a white bread era sandwiched between two Iraq wars.
-As disenchanted evolved into a love of parody and satire, Mike quit New York’s Pratt Institute after his freshman year in 1997 to pursue a variety of interests from experimental art to collectibles.
+No, little Mikey’s love of art originated from a love of toys, due to a steady diet of peer pressure and Saturday morning cartoons.
+Mike got into art school after coming of an age between two Iraq wars.
+Disenchanted evolved into a deep love for parody and satire.
+Mike quit New York’s Pratt Institute after his freshman year in 1997 to pursue experimental art, collectibles and many other interests.

-Leading up to the 1999 WTO protests, Mike built portable homeless shelters used in sanctioned Seattle tent cities for 15 years to follow.
-By 2001, artist trading cards were his last college project and first professional one, hand printing and selling them by the 1000’s to college party kids and street festival tourists.
-Naturally, the craft lead him to hand-sculpt clay action figures and, by late 2004, Mike quit his last “day jobs” fixing houses and teaching kids art.
+Leading up to Seattle’s 1999 WTO protests, Mike built portable homeless shelters used in sanctioned tent cities for 15 years to follow.
+By 2001, artist trading cards were his last college project and first professional one, printing and selling them by the 1000’s to college party kids and street festival tourists.
+This naturally lead to hand-sculpting action figures.
+By late 2004 Mike quit his last “day jobs” fixing houses and teaching art.

-The action figures’ run of art gallery exhibits started in 2004 at Roq La Rue, ran through Copro Gallery and to Jonathan Levine in New York.
-Since 2010 Mike connected to the Brooklyn-based toy company FCTRY, where he’s sculpted prototypes of RBG-Fauci-Bernie fame.
-During this stretch run Mike continued exploring his childhood inspirations, carving out a niche of pop culture satire and 1980’s parodies with his cardboard shoes, wood carvings and other projects.
+A successful run of art gallery exhibits started in 2004 at Roq La Rue, ran through Copro Gallery and to Jonathan Levine in New York.
+Mike connected with the Brooklyn-based toy company FCTRY in 2010, where he would eventually sculpt prototypes of RBG-Fauci-Bernie fame.
+During this stretch Mike continued exploring childhood inspirations while carving a niche of pop culture parodies with cardboard shoes, wood carvings and other projects.

 FAQ’S